Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 A docuseries like Free Meek will only help to amplify that message.

-“These are issues that we are aware of and we think about in our investigative work and that matters to us,” Maroney says.
+“These are issues that we are aware of and we think about in our investigative work, and that matters to us,” Maroney says.
 “People have been coming to us and saying, ‘Our client is not Meek Mill, but has been dinged for probation violations multiple times.
 What can you do to help?’
 And we now, in many ways, have a kind of recipe for that.
 We have a handbook for how we might approach those cases.
 And so we’re trying to build on that work.”